 - Miscellaneous deductions - Most of these were discontinued in 2018.
 You can still deduct unreimbursed employment expenses, but only if you fall into one of the following categories:

 That, in a nutshell, is the collection of documents you’ll want to have ready when it comes time to fill out your Schedule A. However, don’t start collecting them the day before taxes are due!

-Many tax forms will be furnished to you at the end of the year—your mortgage carrier will provide you with a Form 1098, for example—but it will benefit you to keep track of expenses like medical bills and charitable gifts throughout the year.
+Many organizations will furnish you with relevant tax forms at the end of the year.
+For instance, your mortgage carrier will provide you with Form 1098.
+But you'll want to keep track of other expenses, like medical bills and charitable gifts, throughout the year.